brunoarg94/dax_snapshot_backlog_calculation/README.md

 - risk_id: Unique identifier for each risk.
 - risk_status: Either "Open" or "Closed".
 - identify_date: Date when the risk was identified.
 - remediate_date: Date when the risk was closed (if applicable).

+This dataset contains simulated data and is a generic representation, focusing only on the essential fields required to solve the problem.

 The key requirement was to create a backlog metric that dynamically calculates the number of open risks at any given quarter-end date.
 The metric needed to work in a Power BI line chart visual displaying the backlog trend over time.